logo

 Here is the kayak, including the seats, deflated, and folded into its pack.

-However, for us, there is a price to pay.
 The inflatable boat takes up roughly a quarter of the storage space under our double bed in the camper.
 Sadly that's the spot where Randy's guitar was always stored on our previous trips.
-So, on our next trip, Randy will miss his guitar, and I'll miss those evenings of hearing him strumming his gentle melodies in the background at our campsites.
+We solved that by buying a small travel guitar.
+It's small and lightweight and is strapped to the ceiling over the bed.

 Return from Inflatable Boat